Progress Software Co. (NASDAQ:PRGS) Shares Sold by Assenagon Asset Management S.A.

 The company also recently announced a quarterly dividend, which will be paid on Wednesday, December 15th.
 Stockholders of record on Wednesday, December 1st will be given a $0.175 dividend.
 This represents a $0.70 annualized dividend and a dividend yield of 1.44%.
 The ex-dividend date is Tuesday, November 30th.
 Progress Software’s dividend payout ratio (DPR) is currently 38.67%.

 PRGS has been the topic of a number of recent analyst reports.
-Oppenheimer boosted their price target on shares of Progress Software from $54.00 to $60.00 and gave the stock an “outperform” rating in a research report on Friday, September 24th.
+Zacks Investment Research downgraded shares of Progress Software from a “buy” rating to a “hold” rating in a research report on Thursday, November 25th.
 JPMorgan Chase & Co. initiated coverage on shares of Progress Software in a research report on Friday, October 22nd.
 They set an “overweight” rating and a $60.00 price target on the stock.
-Citigroup boosted their price target on shares of Progress Software from $48.00 to $50.00 and gave the stock a “neutral” rating in a research report on Friday, September 24th.
+Oppenheimer boosted their price target on shares of Progress Software from $54.00 to $60.00 and gave the stock an “outperform” rating in a research report on Friday, September 24th.
+Finally, Citigroup boosted their price target on shares of Progress Software from $48.00 to $50.00 and gave the stock a “neutral” rating in a research report on Friday, September 24th.
 They noted that the move was a valuation call.
-Finally, Zacks Investment Research downgraded shares of Progress Software from a “buy” rating to a “hold” rating in a research report on Thursday, November 25th.
-Two research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-According to data from MarketBeat, the company currently has an average rating of “Buy” and an average target price of $56.33.
+Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat, Progress Software presently has an average rating of “Buy” and a consensus price target of $56.33.

 In related news, EVP Gary Quinn sold 15,216 shares of the business’s stock in a transaction that occurred on Wednesday, November 3rd.
 The shares were sold at an average price of $52.05, for a total transaction of $791,992.80.
 The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
 Also, EVP Jeremy Segal sold 1,281 shares of the business’s stock in a transaction that occurred on Monday, October 4th.
 The shares were sold at an average price of $49.30, for a total transaction of $63,153.30.
 The disclosure for this sale can be found here.
 Company insiders own 2.60% of the company’s stock.